Denise Roberts: Career

 Roberts has worked in theatre, film and television since 1980.
-She gained initial fame when she played Julie Winters in the ABC TV medical drama G.P. from 1989 to 1996.
-Roberts's mentor was Hayes Gordon, with whom she studied solidly for three years.
-During her seven-year stint on G.P., she taught film and television for Hayes at his Ensemble Studios.
+She came to fame playing Julie Winters in the ABC TV medical drama G.P. for seven years, from 1989 to 1996.
+Her portrayal earned her nominations at the Logie Awards, the People's Choice Awards and the AACTA Awards, including an AACTA win for Best Lead Actress in a Television Drama.
+During her tenure on G.P., she also taught film and television for Hayes Gordon, at his Ensemble Studios.